izabelcavassim/PRDM9_analyses/README.md

 * The folder *data* includes some of the data used for the PIC analyses.
 Other files are found the following repository https://doi.org/10.6084/m9.figshare.11672685

-* RNAseq data of 2 fish species and 2 reptiles (fastq files) Is Publicly available at the NCBI BioProject (accession no: PRJNA605699).
+* RNAseq data of 2 fish species and 2 reptiles (fastq files):
+Is Publicly available at the NCBI BioProject (accession no: PRJNA605699).

 For more information or data access please do not hesitate to contact me! izabelcavassim at g mail . com